CyprusCodes/xest/documentation/docs/securing-api-endpoints.md

     .typeError("Not valid user details"),
   email: yup
     .string()
-    .min(1, "This field has to be more than 1 character!")
+    .min(1, "This field can not be empty!")
     .max(50, "This field should be less than 50 characters") .email()
     .label("Email")